Discussion –

 Tailoring Your Resume to the Job Description

-One of the most important steps in creating an effective resume is tailoring it to the specific project manager role you’re applying for.
+One of the most important steps in creating an effective resume is tailoring it to the specific project management role you’re applying for.
 Here’s how:

 1. Analyse the job description: Identify key skills and requirements mentioned in the posting.

-2. Use relevant keywords: Incorporate these keywords naturally throughout your resume.
+2. Use relevant keywords: Incorporate these keywords naturally throughout your resume to pass through Applicant Tracking Systems (ATS).

 3. Prioritise relevant experiences: Place the most relevant information towards the top of your resume.